ShaunaMyers/ShaunaMyers/README.md

 <br>

-- 💡 I am currently learning TypeScript and GraphQL.
+- 💡 I am currently learning TypeScript and Java.
 - 💬 [LinkedIn](https://www.linkedin.com/in/shauna-myers/)
 - 👩🏻‍🏫 Education History: Psychology, art school, business administration, and architecture/drafting/design.
 - 🏋🏻‍♀️ Work History: Most of my employment history has been in the casino industry, as a supervisor and a table games dealer.
 This was a dynamic and fast paced environment.
 No day was ever like the last and I was continuously challenging myself to learn new skills.
 This industry also equipped me with excellent interpersonal and conflict resolution skills.